 Nourishing Vitality, Restoring Balance

-Located in the Fremont neighborhood of Seattle, Washington, Jade Wellness is the home of the East Asian medicine practice of Cindy Micleu.
-She brings over 30 years of experience in Chinese medicine to patient care and has been teaching Chinese medicine for 25 years.
-We welcome you to call with questions or to schedule an appointment for a consultation and Chinese herb formulation, or to schedule an acupuncture treatment.
+Located in the Fremont neighborhood of Seattle, Jade Wellness Center is the home of the East Asian medicine practice of Cindy Micleu.
+With extensive training in both the U.S. and China (PRC), she brings over 35 years of experience in Chinese medicine to patient care and has been teaching students of acupuncture and Chinese herbal medicine for 30 years.
+For questions or to schedule a consultation and receive a Chinese herb formulation please feel free to reach out by phone or email.

-In East Asian medicine, the body’s natural healing ability is encouraged by nourishing deficiencies and opening blockage.
-Supporting healing is supporting transformation.
+East Asian medicine recognizes that the body has an innate natural tendency to move towards healing.
+This ability to heal is encouraged by nourishing deficiencies and opening blockages.
+Supporting healing supports transformation.
 It is an honor to bring the deep wisdom traditions of Chinese medicine to assist patients in their healing process, nourishing vitality and restoring balance in a way that aligns with nature and the health of mind, body, spirit.

-Chinese herbal medicine is based on the concepts of yin, yang, qi, and blood and the many ways the fundamental balance of these vital substances can be affected.
-Treatment addresses the broad constitutional tendency as well as the primary health complaint and unique symptom pattern of each individual.
+Chinese herbal medicine is based on the concepts of yin, yang, qi, and blood and the many ways the fundamental balance of these vital substances can become imbalanced.
+Treatment addresses an individual's broad constitutional tendency as well as the primary health complaint and unique symptom pattern of the patient.
 While herbs each have their own complex pharmacological "signature", the synergy of combinations of herbs is an important key for effective treatment.

 Chinese herbal medicine offers effective treatment for many acute and chronic skin disorders such as psoriasis, eczema, acne, dermatitis, urticaria and more.
 Both internal and external herbal preparations are used to resolve inflammatory skin conditions by treating the underlying causes, not only symptom control.
-Herbs offer an alternative to steroid creams and other conventional therapies that typically cause problematic side effects.
+Chinese medicine treatment may offer an alternative or adjunct to conventional therapies such as steroid creams that typically cause problematic side effects.

 Here you will find a sampling of research articles and abstracts showing the effectiveness of acupuncture and herbal medicine treatment for a variety of conditions.
 Also listed are links, and resources on such topics as fertility and pregnancy, pediatrics, nutrition, environmental health, Chinese herbs, and Taoist philosophy.
 For health care students and professionals, we offer some suggestions of our favorite books, articles, research and translations.